-- Proposal 1 (Election of Class II Directors): Directors are elected by plurality vote.
+- Proposal 1 (Election of Class III Directors): Directors are elected by plurality vote.
 There is no cumulative voting in the election of directors.
 Therefore, the three director nominees receiving the highest number of "FOR" votes will be elected.
-For purposes of the election of directors, abstentions and broker non-votes will not be counted as votes cast and will have no effect on the result of the vote, although they will be considered present for the purpose of determining the presence of a quorum. - Proposal 2 (Ratification of Mayer Hoffman): The affirmative vote of a majority of the votes cast once a quorum has been established is required to ratify the appointment of Mayer Hoffman as our independent registered public accounting firm for our fiscal year ending December 31, 2022.
-For purposes of the vote on the ratification of Mayer Hoffman as our independent registered public accounting firm, abstentions will not be counted as votes cast and will have no effect on the result of the vote, although they will be considered present for the purpose of determining the presence of a quorum. - Proposal 3 (Compensation of Our Named Executive Officers): The approval of the compensation of our named executive officers, on a non-binding, advisory basis, requires the affirmative vote of a majority of the votes cast.
+For purposes of the election of directors, abstentions and broker non-votes will not be counted as votes cast and will have no effect on the result of the vote, although they will be considered present for the purpose of determining the presence of a quorum. - Proposal 2 (Ratification of KPMG): The affirmative vote of a majority of the votes cast once a quorum has been established is required to ratify the appointment of KPMG as our independent registered public accounting firm for our fiscal year ending December 31, 2023.
+For purposes of the vote on the ratification of KPMG as our independent registered public accounting firm, abstentions will not be counted as votes cast and will have no effect on the result of the vote, although they will be considered present for the purpose of determining the presence of a quorum. - Proposal 3 (Compensation of Our Named Executive Officers): The approval of the compensation of our named executive officers, on a non-binding, advisory basis, requires the affirmative vote of a majority of the votes cast.
 Abstentions and broker non-votes will not be counted as votes cast and will have no effect on the result of the vote, although they will be considered present for the purpose of determining the presence of a quorum.
-Because your vote is advisory, it will not be binding on the Board or the compensation committee of the Board (the "Compensation Committee"), but the Board and Compensation Committee will review the voting results and take them into consideration when making future decisions about executive compensation. - Proposal 4 (Frequency of Future Advisory Votes on the Compensation of Our Named Executive Officers): The non-binding, advisory approval of the frequency of future stockholder advisory votes on the compensation of our named executive officers as being held every one year, two years or three years requires the affirmative vote of a majority of the votes cast.
-Abstentions and broker non-votes will not be counted as votes cast and will have no effect on the result of the vote, although they will be considered present for the purpose of determining the presence of a quorum.
-For this proposal, stockholders are entitled to vote for one of the four provided choices: every year, every two years, every three years, or abstain from voting.
-If none of these frequency alternatives receive a majority vote, we will consider the frequency that receives the highest number of votes by the stockholders to be the frequency that has been selected by the stockholders.
-However, because your vote is advisory and not binding on the Board or the Compensation Committee, the Board may decide that it is in our and our stockholders' best interests to hold an advisory vote on executive compensation more or less frequently than the alternative selected by our stockholders.
+Because your vote is advisory, it will not be binding on the Board or the compensation committee of the Board (the "Compensation Committee"), but the Board and Compensation Committee will review the voting results and take them into consideration when making future decisions about executive compensation.